Let’s be honest: if you’re going to make it as a professional blogger, you need to understand the types of blogs that make money.

 There’s just one small downside to ad networks:

 If your technology blog or parenting site is crammed with banner ads, it can be pretty distracting to readers.

 And if you scare them away with ads, they might not come back.

-So it makes sense to wait until you’ve built up a consistent level of traffic and an engaged audience before you start leveraging the earning potential of an ad network.
+So it makes sense to wait until you’ve built up a consistent level of traffic and an engaged audience before you leverage an ad network’s earning potential.

 4. Start Affiliate Marketing

 After all, we’ve earned a lot of money from affiliate marketing over the years.

 Still, we genuinely think affiliate marketing is the best way to monetize a blog.